ROBBERY ATTORNEY IN GREELEY, COLORADO

 The state of Colorado considers robbery to be a violent crime, even if nobody was injured.
 Robbery is defined by the use of force in the act of a theft and so the stakes are higher than a simple theft charge.
 Make sure you have a lawyer on your side who understands the difference and can help you explore your full range of defense options.

-I am Greeley robbery attorney Stephanie Stout, and I have been protecting the rights of the accused in northern Colorado courts for over a decade.
-As a former public defender, I have a unique perspective on how the state handles these crimes.
+I are Greeley robbery attorney Stephanie Stout.
+Because of my versatile experience, I have a unique perspective on how the state handles these crimes.
 Small changes in the evidence against you can make a big difference on the charges and potential consequences you face.

 Colorado prosecutors see robbery the same way they see assault.
 Even if nobody was seriously injured, there is a lot of fear that comes with the threat of violence or the use of a weapon.
 However, these cases are very complicated, and to get the full picture of what happened, you have to take them apart piece by piece.

 As your legal counsel, I will delve into the details in order to fully dissect your case.
 There is a big difference between the use of violence and an alleged victim's perceived threat of violence.
 There are often identification issues in these cases as well.
 There are a number of ways to build a comprehensive robbery defense.
 If there are holes in the case against you, I will find them.